Invoice finance

 Do you provide goods or services to other businesses?

-Invoice finance is normally only available to businesses that trade with others (known as business-to-business, or B2B).
+Invoice finance is normally only available to businesses that trade with other businesses (known as business-to-business, or B2B) on credit terms.

 A lender won't necessarily turn you down if your customers don't fall within this bracket but may offer you less finance as a result.